-According to the provisions of the SD PSA, the contractor parties are liable to pay income taxes related to the operations under the SD Project.
-According to the same provisions, the respective state body of the Republic of Azerbaijan remits to the State Budget income taxes of each contractor party and reimburses the respective amount from condensate and natural gas attributable to the State.
-Therefore, no corporate income tax related to SD project was recognised for 2022 and 2021.

-The Group is exempt from certain ordinary operational taxes including Azerbaijani value added taxes in accordance with provision of the SD PSA.
+According to the provisions of the SD PSA, the Contractor Parties are liable to pay income taxes related to the operations under the SD Project.
+According to the same provisions, the respective state body of the Republic of Azerbaijan remits to the State Budget income taxes of each Contractor Party and reimburses the respective amount from condensate and natural gas attributable to the State.
+Therefore, no corporate income tax related to SD project was recognised for 2024 and 2023.
+The Group is exempt from certain ordinary operational taxes including Azerbaijani value added taxes in accordance with provisions of the SD PSA.